Human Subjects* Research and Protection Procedures

 *Human Subject: means a living individual about whom an investigator (whether professional or student) conducting research obtains (1) data through intervention or interaction with the individual, or (2) identifiable private information.

-All applicants planning research at UMA who qualify under the definition of “Human Subject” above must complete the required Human Subjects Research Form (2014).
+All applicants planning research at UMA who qualify under the definition of “Human Subject” above must complete the required Human Subjects Research Application.
 All documents and materials are also available from the UMA Provost’s Office: 207.621.3106.

-If you are doing Original Research you must:
+If you are doing Human Subjects Research you must:

-- Complete and include the Consent Form to be used and the IRB Approval Checklist.
-For students, the Consent Form Checklist must be completed and signed by the Advisor.
+- Attach in your submitted Human Subjects Research Application the Consent Form to be used.
+For students, the Consent Form must be completed and signed by the Advisor.

 - If a Sponsoring Agency is involved, include a copy of the proposal (body of the proposal and the budget) that was submitted for funding.